kartoza/docker-postgis/README.md

 - **REPLICATION_USER** User to initiate streaming replication
 - **REPLICATION_PASS** Password for a user with streaming replication role

-To run the sample replication, follow these instructions:
+To run the example streaming_replication, follow these instructions:

 Do a manual image build by executing the `build.sh` script